Betnovate Cream & Ointment

 Warnings and drug interactions

-Tell your doctor or pharmacist if you are taking any other form of medicine, especially if you are using ritonavir and itraconazole medications.
+Tell your doctor or pharmacist if you are taking any other form of medicine, especially if you are using ritonavir and itraconazole medications as some medicines interact with Betnovate cream.

 This medicine must not be used on children for longer than 5 days.